Stabilizing black-box model selection with the inflated argmax: Model selection

 \begin{definition} A procedure $\mathcal{M}$ has \emph{model selection stability} $1-\delta$ at sample size $n$ if, for all datasets $\mathcal{D}$ with $n$ samples,

 where $\hat M = \mathcal{M}(\mathcal{D})$ and $\hat M^{\setminus i} = \mathcal{M}(\mathcal{D}^{\setminus i})$ for each $i\in [n]$. \end{definition}

 In \cref{def:stability}, $\mathcal{D}^{\setminus i}$ refers to dataset $\mathcal{D}$ with the $i$-th sample removed.
 In plain language, the inequality in~\eqref{eq:stability} quantifies stability in terms of whether the sets of selected models overlap when we drop a single observation at random.
-Note that this notion of model selection stability holds for any ``black box'' model selection method of the form \eqref{eq:model_selection}, in contrast to prior works that focus exclusively on variable selection (e.g., \citet{Meinshausen2010}).
+Note that this notion of model selection stability holds for any ``black box'' model selection method of the form \eqref{eq:model_selection}, in contrast to prior works that focus on particular settings, such as variable selection (e.g., \citet{Meinshausen2010}) or $\kappa$-means clustering (e.g., \citet{BenDavid2007}).
+While this definition of stability may seem weak (i.e., in practice, much larger perturbations to the data could be made), we will see empirically in our results that this minimal change to the data can have a substantial impact on model selection stability.
+Moreover, stability according to this criterion is necessary for most stronger notions of stability to be satisfied.